Guiding You Through The Collaborative Divorce Process

 If you and your ex are largely in agreement with how to resolve the major issues in your divorce proceeding, the collaborative law approach may be right for you.
 There are a number of benefits to reaching a collaborative divorce agreement, including:

 Identifying and asserting your interests: When you go through the collaborative law process, you are able to focus on the things that are most important to you.
 We can help you identify your goals and craft negotiations around the best way to help you achieve your goals.

 Ending your marriage with dignity: Terminating your marriage involves untangling your marital lives, setting boundaries, dividing assets, establishing support, and creating a plan for your children (if you have them).
 The termination of your marriage can be the commencement of lengthy and significant entanglement.
 The collaborative law process allows you to establish a new way of problem-solving that will serve you into the future.

 Creative solutions: Perhaps the biggest benefit to a collaborative divorce is that you have the power to shape your agreement.
 A judge does not have to make any decisions for you if you and your spouse are able to effectively negotiate with one another.
 The collaborative process can reveal a wide range of options that can help you find the creative solution that will best suit your needs and interests.

 Is Collaborative Divorce Right For You?
-Contact Me To Learn More.
+Contact Us To Learn More.

-I am a member of the International Association of Collaborative Professionals and the Cincinnati Academy of Collaborative Professionals.
-To learn how the collaborative process may benefit you, call me at 513-275-1164 or send me an email.
+Attorney Smith leads this firm as a member of the International Association of Collaborative Professionals and the Cincinnati Academy of Collaborative Professionals.
+To learn how the collaborative process may benefit you, call us at 513-275-5367 or send us an email.